 If you whittle things down to the basics, you only need a crib (or a mini crib) and a mattress for a brand-new baby.
 However, certain items make the room more functional and practical as the baby grows.
 This list of nursery essentials will help you get started.

 - Crib – The crib is where your infant is going to sleep for at least the first year.
 New cribs come in a wide price range.
-The good news is that you don’t have to buy an expensive crib to get one that meets all the required safety features
+The good news is that you don’t have to buy an expensive crib to get one that meets all the required safety features.
+Another option is first to buy a bassinet and opt for a mini crib or a full-sized crib later on

 - Mattress – Crib mattresses can be foam or innerspring.
 They can be organic or non-organic.
 The most two most important things are how well they fit the crib and how firm they are.
 The mattress must fit the crib tightly to avoid gaps where a baby could slip into.
 The mattress also needs to be firm to reduce the risk of suffocation.
 You also need a waterproof crib pad if the mattress isn’t waterproof